-During on-site training, Kim will present best practice strategies and the most up-to-date research and theory to help support teachers in their implementation of effective classroom teaching.
+During onsite training, Kim Strobel and her team of coaches present best practice strategies and the most up-to-date research and theory to support teachers in their implementation of effective teaching.

 - The 90-minute Reading Block